simoneaharrison/20200902_intro-to-gh/README.md

 - Cloning a repo
 - Checking out a new branch
-- Making some changes to a file
+- Making some changes to a file within that branch
 - Pushing those changes to github
-- Deleting the new branch

 List of git commands used in this activity: